mc-carlessi/mysql-enterprise-backup/mysql-shell-dump_and_load/mysql-shell-dump_and_load.md

     <copy>mysqlsh admin@127.0.0.1</copy>
     ```

-## Task 2: MySQL Shell dump
-1. Switch to javascript command mode to check the export the employee database.
+3. Switch to javascript command mode
     To ***just check*** if export parameters are correct, without execute the export, we can execute the command in dry-run mode

     **![orange-dot](./images/orange-square.jpg) mysqlsh>**